Type: Package

 data

 Character.
-Name of numeric variable to plot.
+Column name of the numeric variable to plot.

 palette